shazow/shazow.net/content/posts/ethereum-defi-yield/index.md

 Imagine we could take out a loan for a million dollars, buy _a lot_ of apples, sell the apples, pay back the loan plus a fee, and keep the difference in a single atomic transaction.
 Either the whole thing succeeds, or none of it happens.
 It's _zero risk_ loans for _zero time_ (except we pay a fee to the liquidity pools who lock their capital that we loan from).
 This is called [flash loans](https://medium.com/monolith/understanding-defi-flash-loans-explained-1a5928a4a612).

-Now we can compete with wealthy hedge funds, as long as we can afford the flash loan fees (these vary, but roughly 0.0X% in fees).
+Now we can compete with wealthy hedge funds, as long as we can afford the modest flash loan fees (these vary, but roughly 0.0X% in fees) and transaction gas fees.

 There are other _even wilder_ possibilities with atomic transactions, like flash mints (instead of loan money, create money for zero time), but let's talk about zero time.